My Simmons

 What else should I know?

-We also encourage you to meet with our Support Specialists at the REEF Support Center to determine if applying to the SOS Fund is right for you, as well as other Simmons and local resources.
+We also encourage you to meet with our Support Specialists at the REEF Support Center to determine if applying to either emergency funds is right for you, as well as other Simmons and local resources.
 We encourage you to visit the REEF Support Center webpage.